fairlearn/fairlearn/docs/user_guide/mitigation.rst

 criterion) on the x-axis :code:`demographic_parity`, and :code:`accuracy_score` (which is the basis for the implicit performance objective) on the y-axis.

+.. note:

+    :class:`ThresholdOptimizer` expects an estimator that provides it with scores.
+While the output of :class:`ThresholdOptimizer` is binary, the input need not be.
+In fact, real valued input, e.g. from a regressor, provides it with many more options to create thresholds.
+For :math:`n` input data points with :math:`m \leq n` different score values it has :math:`m+1` different thresholds.
+At each threshold one can create one of two thresholding rules, i.e. functions that indicate which data points get label :code:`1` based on their score.

 The following combinations of fairness criteria and objectives are available: